ThiagoBarradas/serilog-sinks-influxdb/README.md

 A serilog sink that writes events to [InfluxDB](https://www.influxdata.com/) in syslog message format as described on the [Influx blog](https://www.influxdata.com/blog/writing-logs-directly-to-influxdb/).
 Supports platforms compatible with the [.NET Platform Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) `netstandard2.0`.

-Compatible with InfluxDB v1.X.X.
+Compatible with InfluxDB v2.0

-**TODO UPDATE!!!**

-_NOTE: The **library will probably new dependencies for next release** in order to support InfluxDB v2.X.X
+**Warning:** Use library versions prior 2.0 for compatibility with influxdb v1.X

 ### Getting Started